ffrank/ffrank.github.io/_posts/2018-02-13-thinking-about-migration-from-puppet-to-mgmt.markdown

 writing Puppet code.
 This is not a bad thing per se, but it makes many of the more powerful and innovative features of mgmt inaccessible.
 For example, the complete range of reactive code behavior that mgmt introduces cannot be expressed in a Puppet manifest.
-Also, each mgmt process runs on its own in this scenario, with no clustering at all.

 (Caveat: mgmt *will* behave reactively on resources and so forth, even when the graph is derived from a Puppet manifest.
 However, the more